 It was still not unusual for listings from this period to be relatively short and only refer to the exterior of the building.
 This was a national survey on a heroic scale – sometimes referred to as ‘The Modern Domesday’ – so the brevity of the entries is not surprising.

 In 1987, Department of the Environment Circular 8/87 removed the 1939 ceiling on listing buildings, introducing the ‘thirty year rule’ that still operates today.

 Later developments with The List

 From 1989 English Heritage undertook a review of the urban lists.
 The Urban List Review lists were published in spiral-bound volumes with blue covers called ‘Bluebacks’.
 Between 1994 and 1996, we converted the hard copy lists into digital format, but they were not yet publicly accessible.
-In 2005 Historic England (formerly English Heritage) took over the responsibility for listing from the Department for Culture, Media and Sport.
+In 2005 Historic England (formerly English Heritage) took over the responsibility for listing from the Department for Digital, Culture, Media and Sport.
 From that time, new and revised list entries for all asset types took on a more standardized approach, including sections on History, Details and bullet-pointed Reasons for Designation.

 The National Heritage List for England established

 In 2011, the official entries were made publicly available online, a major achievement in opening up The List and bringing all the nationally important assets together in one searchable database.
 All 1,800 or so entries on Register for Parks and Gardens, established in 1984, were now included alongside the 20,000 or so schedulings, nearly 50 protected wrecks, and 46 registered battlefields, as well as World Heritage Sites.
 The National Heritage List for England is the only official and up-to-date statutory list of all protected historic buildings and sites in England.
 It allows for both text and map based searching and, for the first time, all entries include a location map.